DevlinRocha/banter/README.md

 ## Features

-- Send messages with gifs, images, videos, or text
+- Send messages with gifs, images, videos, or text.
-- Customize profile avatar, banner, bio, username, and more
+- Customize profile avatar, banner, bio, username, and more.
-- Use a guest account or register to save credentials
+- Use a guest account or register to save credentials.
-- Chat with people around the world in global server
+- Chat with people around the world in global server.
-- Create a server and invite others with a unique code
+- Create a server and invite others with a unique code.
-- Customize the server icon, name, and moderation content filter for gifs
+- Customize the server icon, name, and moderation content filter for gifs.
-- Create separate channels within the server to discuss different topics
+- Create separate channels within the server to discuss different topics.
-- Create and customize different roles to assign members of the server
+- Create and customize different roles to assign members of the server.

 ## Getting Started